Ali-Said1/snakemon-ph2/README.md

 - [ ] Card 7
 ## Seif Atef
 - [ ] Snake (Game object)
+> Don't forget the isOverlapping function, might take a cell and check if the snake is overlapping with it
 - [ ] Add Snake (Action)
 - [ ] Card Class (Card)
 - [ ] Add Card (Action)